tom-seddon/b2/doc/Debug-version.md

 Outsize end/size values will be clamped so that the saved region fits in the $0000...$ffff (inclusive) region.

-Memory is read with the paging overrides that are currently in effect, with one restriction: memory-mapped I/O devices are bypassed, and you see what's in the ROM or RAM behind them.
+Memory is read with the paging overrides that are currently in effect.
+Note that in the non-parasite case, host memory-mapped I/O is not particularly well supported - if you view the I/O region, it'll show up as unreadable bytes.
 (A future revision of the emulator will fix this.)

 ## `Host Disassembly Debug`, `Parasite Disassembly Debug` ##